josedv82/airball/README.md

 As mentioned above, I'd like to thank Alex Bresler and his package [{nbastatR}](https://github.com/abresler/nbastatR) which I have used to query NBA schedule and box scores from the NBA stats website.

-I have also used his package previously [here](https://josedv.shinyapps.io/NBASchedule/) to create an app to visualize and manipulate several game density factors.
+I have also used his package previously [here](https://josedv.shinyapps.io/NBASchedule/) to create an app to visualize and manipulate several NBA game density factors.

 ## Disclaimer

 Please be aware the metrics and calculations in this package are estimations and might not accurately represent actual travel management plans by teams.